Things to Do in Santiago

 - A minimum of two people is required to conduct the tour.
 If only one person is registered, it can be done as a private tour at an additional cost.

-- On Mondays, neither the funicular nor the cable car operates, so there is the option of ascending on foot or by panoramic bus.
+- On Mondays, the funicular and cable car do not operate, so there is the option of walking up or taking a panoramic bus.

 - Bring cash in local currency or a card for the funicular ticket payment!